 Increased Availability of Animal-Free Products

-This category refers to interventions aimed at increasing the availability and improving the quality of plant-based and cell-cultured options.
+This category refers to interventions aimed at increasing the availability and improving the quality of plant-based and cell-cultured options in the food industry and other industries (e.g., fashion, homegoods, automotive, etc.).

 - Labeling schemes or programs for alternative proteins